venture moola

-The locals call this The Hummingbird because of the shape.
-We are underground in one of the famous Antelope Canyons looking up at the sky and colors it brings out in the canyon walls.
-Our Navajo guide is walking us through the canyon and pointing out sites that have been photographed for cell phone backgrounds and other corporate purposes.
-We are all masked, a requirement in Navajo territory.
+The locals call this the Hummingbird because of the shape.
+We are underground looking up at the sky and the colors it brings out in the canyon walls.
+A Navajo guide is leading through the canyon.
+We are all masked, as required in Navajo territory.
 To get here we drove to a remote spot in the desert outside Page, Arizona in the far southwestern part of the State.
-From the Navajo-run office outside the canyon we walk downhill with our guide to the canyon entrance, a hole in the ground.
-Several sets of steps and ladders lead us deep into the ground for the starting point of our gradual walk uphill through Lower Antelope Canyon.
-There are just four of us on the tour but larger groups follow behind.
+From the office outside the canyon we walk downhill with our guide to a hole in the ground that serves as the canyon entrance.
+Several sets of steps and ladders lead us deep underground for the starting point of our gradual walk uphill through Lower Antelope Canyon.
+There are just four of us but larger groups follow behind.
 Once we reach our starting point at the bottom of the canyon, we are reminded of those following us when a water bottle dropped from high above slams into my head.
-Argh.
+Argh!
 No damage done, we start our gradual ascent.
 The scene is other-worldly.
 Intense colors and curving walls greet us at every turn.
 Morning light filtering in from above works its magic to produce a show of light, color, and shape.
 We feel no sense of claustrophobia, The cavern is immense and always light.
 To get a sense of scale, see if you can find the hiker in the image below.
 Magical curves and shapes are everywhere, bathed in the morning light.
 Some are quite remarkable, like the one below.
 Others are less dramatic but interesting in their own way.
 The exotic shapes and swirls are the work of wind and water, we are told.
 And, I am reminded that we carefully checked the weather before coming.
 Even distant rain showers can flood one of these caverns quickly.
 In this moment, however, we are feeling no anxiety.
-Wonder at the exotic beauty and play of color have captured our attention.
+Wonder at the exotic beauty and the play of color and light have captured our attention.
 It takes us about 45 minutes to make our way to the exit.
 One last short climb brings us to the surface not far for the Navajo office.
 Our trip will end with an early lunch of Navajo flat bread in a native hogan constructed nearby.
 The hogan is the traditional style Navajo home with its door opening facing East to capture the early morning spirits.
 But before we get there, we stop at a small memorial to the dozen or more people who died in the canyon we just exited when a flash flood triggered by a far off rain storm swept through the canyon trapping all but two of people exploring that day.
 Funny how this didn't make it into our guide's introductory talk before the tour began.
-I guess I'm happy the water I encountered in the canyon was in a plastic bottle.
-It reminded me of the small sign we saw on another trip when we exited the bus to the Haulapai Tribe's Grand Canyon site.
-No more than three feet high, it said "Your safety is your responsibility." ----- All photos and text are copyright Clinton Richardson.
+I guess I'm happy the water I encountered in the canyon was in a plastic bottle. ----- All photos and text are copyright Clinton Richardson.
 Feel free to share this blog.
 Click here to get a weekly email that notifies you when we release new entries.

 Consider this a photographic tip of the hat to a long time friend and business partner who passed away unexpectedly last year.
 Kevin Arner was a serial entrepreneur I had worked with for years.
 He had a gift for strategic thinking and business strategies, building several successful companies in the healthcare informatics space.
 He had a lovely family and a big heart, working tirelessly to expand the reach of his church overseas.
 One such effort had him planning the expansion of an Eastern European church and then traveling there to help with the effort.
 Another took him to India where he subsisted on breakfast bars for weeks.
 Photography was something we shared so it seems appropriate to remember him here by sharing a few images he had particularly liked.
 His big talent was photographing birds, so I was surprised when he first commented on the photo above of a young great blue heron.
 The story behind the image was always a part of our discussions along with questions about lighting, exposure, lens, etc. This early morning image was taken from a kayak near a heron rookery on an island in a North Georgia lake.
 The young heron had dropped to a spot below it's nest, which sat atop a towering pine tree.
 Testing the waters, so to speak.
 I was in a kayak with my camera.
 The approach was slow and deliberate, using the current to drift, not paddle, at an angle toward him.
 What attracted Kevin to the image was the low, eye-level angle, the close proximity and the narrow field of focus.
 The heron's legs and the feet caught his eye as well.
 When I captured this image I was just a few feet away, so close that a 100 mm lens was all that was needed.
 This second image was another that intrigued Kevin.
 It is a golden hour shot, taken just before sunset at a place called Zabriski Point in Death Valley.
 It was a clear fall day with just a few high altitude clouds.
 The photograph is actually a composite of several images stitched together in post processing.
 Its a technique you can use to maintain a perspective that is otherwise lost with a wide angle lens.
 The appeal to Kevin was color toning, the composition, and how river- like the scene appears, notwithstanding it being all rock and sand.
 This image from Utah was the inspiration for plans to photograph the night sky together last year.
 It was the only photographic skill I had that he didn't.
 We didn't make it.
 First, I was sidelined by a with a bad surgical issue and, then, he passed from a first time heart attack.
 He would have been very good at this once he learned the tricks.
 The appeal of the photo?
 I think it is the bright clarity of the Milky Way, the remoteness of the surroundings, and the hint of a photographer in the foreground with his equipment pointed at the galaxy.
 It was unseasonably cold that night with little breeze and crystal clear skies.
 All photos and text are copyright Clinton Richardson.
 If you like these posts, please tell your friends about the Venture Moola blog at Readjanus.com.
 And, feel free to share this blog.
 Click here if you would like to get a weekly email that notifies you when we release new entries.
 Or, click in the side column to follow us on Facebook or Twitter.